 “If you’re aversion to licking is that intense,” Ms. Edgeworth said.
 “We may want to consider permitting him a sniff of your crotch.
 We have to find a way to allow Gordon to bond with you.”

 When faced with this alternative, I decided that a lick to the face would be less psychologically damaging than the idea of voluntarily placing my crotch in front of Gordon.
 I had never tried to get a dog to sniff my crotch, and I suspected that it could require repeated attempts as Gordon likely wouldn’t know what we were trying to do.
-I realized that I may have to engage in repeated attempts to keep this dog’s nose on my crotch, until Gordon granted me with a sniff.
+I realized that I might have to engage in repeated attempts to keep this dog’s nose on my crotch, until Gordon granted me with a sniff.
 In a roundabout way, I knew that I would interpret the failed attempts as Gordon rejecting me, and I wasn’t sure how I would deal with that.

 When Gordon licked me, a part of me expected a spiritual connection to develop, but this was no single swipe of the tongue.
-This was a full-fledged, pore-penetrating lick that led me to believe I may have sacrificed some layers of skin for the cause.
-My recollections of this moment occur in slow-motion, and I imagine that it took a full five seconds, though I know it may have lasted about two.
+This full-fledged, pore-penetrating lick led me to believe I may have sacrificed some layers of skin for the cause.
+My recollections of this moment occur in slow motion, and I imagine that it took a full five seconds, though I know it may have lasted about two.
 The saliva of the Newfoundland is renowned for its near-gelatinous thickness, but what I felt on my face reminded me of the congealed substance that the alien in the movie Alien had dripping from its mouth.
 I scrubbed my face raw for about two days trying to rid myself for what I assumed had disfigured my face.